-The instructions below are in regards to promoting a freemium – a free product you create in order to build your email list and create relationships with your readers.
+The instructions below are in regards to promoting a freemium via a press release.
+A freemium is a free product you create in order to build your email list and create relationships with your readers.

-Note: Assuming that your Freemium has been titled the Mequoda way, with primary and secondary keywords in the title and subhead, all you need to do is leverage those same keywords within your press release.
+Note: Assuming that your Freemium has been titled in an SEO-friendly way, with primary and secondary keywords in the title and subhead, all you need to do is leverage those same keywords within your press release.

 Develop a 100-character or so headline for your press release that includes your primary keyword.

 When writing a headline for your press release, incorporate your primary keyword and the name of your company.
 Search engines like keywords in titles, and adding your company name will help in branding purposes.
-Also, if your release gets picked up by a major source like Google News or Yahoo!
-News, your company’s name will be page-one in those search engines for as long as the release remains up.
+Also, if your release gets picked up by a major source like Google News, your company’s name will be page-one in that search engine for as long as the release remains up.

 Subhead + Summary Optimization

 Follow up on the promise of your headline with a 200-character subhead.
-This will also be used as your summary, which press release sites ask for.
+This will also be used as your summary, which press release sites request.
 Add your secondary keyword phrase in the subhead of the press release.
-This way you’ll be hitting multiple keyword phrases while maintaining a good written flow.
+This way you’ll be hitting multiple keyword phrases while maintaining a solid written flow.

 Lead Paragraph Optimization

-Your lead needs to set the tone for the entire press release.
-If interest is lost in the lead, the rest of your press release will not be read.
-Focus on creating interest while delivering the journalistic standard of supplying who, what, where, when and why the rest of your press release is important.
+Your lead paragraph needs to set the tone for the entire press release.
+Without it, the rest of your press release will not be read.
+Focus on creating interest while delivering the journalistic standard of supplying who, what, where, when, and why the rest of your press release is important.